narayanacoder/BuildUP/README.md

 ### What's the problem?

-**4 out of 5 workers are affected by COVID-19 worldwide - United Nations**
+_<span style="color:red">4 out of 5 workers</span> are affected by COVID-19 worldwide - United Nations_

-**1.6 billion people are at risk of losing livelihoods - International Labor Organization**
+_1.6 billion people are at risk of losing livelihoods - International Labor Organization_

-**100,000 US small businesses have closed forever - Washington Post**
+_100,000 US small businesses have closed forever - Washington Post_

 Covid-19 has created new challenges and has impacted many lives and small businesses.